jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 2. The two `/dev/mmcblkboot` partitions on the *eMMC* seem ideal for placing the *flag* file instead of a fifth partition.

   * Can the `/dev/mmcblkboot` partitions be accessed from the u-boot *Hush* shell?
-  * Can we format the `/dev/mmcblkboot` partitions as ext4 or FAT?
+  * Can we format the `/dev/mmcblkboot` partitions as ext4 or FAT so we can test for a file using the shell?

-3. `uEnv.txt` could add some checks so that if it doesn't find a kernel or *dtb* on the partition it thinks it should boot from it can automatically fall back to the other partition.
+3. `uEnv.txt` could add some checks so that if it doesn't find a kernel or *dtb* on the partition it is supposed to boot from it will automatically fall back to the other partition.

-4. How does the user revert to the older rootfs if the new kernel loads but the systems doesn't finish booting for some reason?
+4. How does the user revert to the older rootfs if the new kernel loads but the system doesn't finish booting for some other reason?

 [hush]: http://www.denx.de/wiki/view/DULG/CommandLineParsing#Section_14.2.17.2.